-- i) NC made an idealized, tripartite offer to young people through the gallery youth collective, which welcomed them in by invoking and reinforcing wider optimistic attachments to the arts: - o Routes into work in the arts: NC activated wider positive affects and discourses around the arts to call young people in to participate in the gallery youth collective by presenting the group as a route into an alluring, elite art world and an opportunity to access desirable careers in the arts.
+- i) NC made an idealized, tripartite offer to young people through the gallery youth collective, which welcomed them in by invoking and reinforcing wider optimistic attachments to the arts: - Routes into work in the arts: NC activated wider positive affects and discourses around the arts to call young people in to participate in the gallery youth collective by presenting the group as a route into an alluring, elite art world and an opportunity to access desirable careers in the arts.
 However, the dominant imagining of the offer of 1525 was based on young people's assimilation, constructing a hierarchical and dominant mode of hospitality. - A caring collective: The gallery presented the collective variously as an instrumentalized network of other young creatives and as a meaningful source of friendship and support.
 Ellie used the induction meeting to create a threshold of participation in which the offer of more intimate relations was furthered.

-- o Youth voice: NC offered time and space at the gallery, positioning this as a way in which young people could be empowered; gaining voice and making change in the world.
-However, the offer of the collective as voice suggested that young people did not have an existing voice, positioning the gallery as host-benefactor and setting up hospitality as institutional assimilation. - optimistic mode of hospitality as it generated passionate dispositions in young people as arts workers-in-the-making and concealed the exploitative realities of work in the sector.
+- Youth voice: NC offered time and space at the gallery, positioning this as a way in which young people could be empowered; gaining voice and making change in the world.
+However, the offer of the collective as voice suggested that young people did not have an existing voice, positioning the gallery as hostbenefactor and setting up hospitality as institutional assimilation. - ii) Taking up the youth collective as a route into work in the arts produced a cruelly optimistic mode of hospitality as it generated passionate dispositions in young people as arts workers-in-the-making and concealed the exploitative realities of work in the sector.
 Many young people took up skills, networks and knowledges which provided valuable affordances for jobs in the arts, but the collective also produced and deepened optimistic attachments to forms of work that offered poor working conditions.
-The positive affects involved in taking up the collective as a route into work in the arts sometimes reached an impasse (Berlant, 2011) as older members and staff were confronted with the repeated failure of the narratives of equality and inclusion that surrounded the collective to manifest in the arts labour market. - relations at odds with the dominant relational atmospheres of the gallery, which were intimate, trusting, and shared the position of host and guest fluidly.
+The positive affects involved in taking up the collective as a route into work in the arts sometimes reached an impasse (Berlant, 2011) as older members and staff were confronted with the repeated failure of the narratives of equality and inclusion that surrounded the collective to manifest in the arts labour market. - iii) In the closed space of 1525 meetings, Ellie and group members enacted participatory relations at odds with the dominant relational atmospheres of the gallery, which were intimate, trusting, and shared the position of host and guest fluidly.
 1525 meetings acted as a bounded time/space which was within, against, and beyond (Bell & Pahl, 2018) the hostile, fraught conditions of the wider gallery and surrounding art world.
 Ellie's witchy pedagogy centred and validated young people's existing knowledges and everyday practices, activating embodied practices which allowed new subjectivities to be taken up, relationally.
 Young people's becoming in collective meetings went beyond the narrow, arboreal (Deleuze & Guattari, 1980) pathways to adulthood imagined by gallery workers in funding bids, as diverse subjectivities were welcomed through a more collective, rhizomatic (Deleuze & Guattari, 1980) mode of hospitality which challenged the default hierarchies active at NC.